 CureDuchenne, as part of the fourth annual Climb to CureDuchenne Pick Your Peak event.
 If everything goes as planned, Tyler, due to special permission granted by the Tanzanian government, will be the second youngest to reach the 19,341 foot summit of Mt.
 Kilimanjaro and the youngest person to lead a fundraiser of this caliber for the nonprofit.

 Achieving this impressive athletic goal requires a dedicated family, impressive athletic ability, a strict training regiment including four-mile runs coupled with an intensive training climb schedule.
 Achieving this compassionate goal requires a heart-felt want to help others who cannot do what he can.
 Along with CureDuchenne, Tyler is showing the world what can be done when anyone (even 8-year-olds) put their minds and bodies to it.

 “Boys with Duchenne, Tyler, and CureDuchenne all seem to have one thing in common – determination,” said Debra Miller, founder and CEO of CureDuchenne.
 “We are thrilled Tyler decided to climb Mt.
-Kilimanjaro to help find a cure for Duchenne muscular dystrophy on behalf of the Duchenne boys who can’t.”
+Kilimanjaro to help find a cure for Duchenne muscular dystrophy on behalf of the those impacted with Duchenne who can’t.”